While society must take every effort to reduce its CO2 emissions, tree planting can also play a role by removing carbon dioxide from the atmosphere.

 To meet the requirements of the code, projects must:

-- register with the Forestry Commission, stating the exact location and long-term objectives of their project;
+- register their project, stating the exact location and long-term objectives of their project;

 - meet national forestry standards to ensure they are sustainably and responsibly managed;

 - have a long-term management plan;

 - use standard methods for estimating the carbon that will be sequestered;